grz0zrg/fas/README.md

    * cmake .. -DLWS_WITH_SSL=0 -DLWS_WITHOUT_CLIENT=1
    * make
    * sudo make install
-   * "libwebsockets.a" can now be found in the "build/lib" directory
  * Get latest [liblo package](http://liblo.sourceforge.net/) (only needed if WITH_OSC is defined / use OSC makefile rule)
    * uncompress, go into the directory "liblo-0.29"
    * ./configure
    * make
-   * copy all libraries found in "src/.libs/" to FAS root folder
    * sudo make install
 * Get latest [libsamplerate](http://www.mega-nerd.com/SRC/download.html)
   * you may need to specify the build type on configure (example for NanoPi NEO2 : ./configure --build=arm-linux-gnueabihf)